Abdalkader-Kouhda/STEG-Fraud-Detection-Challenge/README.md

 4. Run the main script:

 ```
-python churn_prediction.py
+python Fraud_detection.ipynb
 ```

 ### Results and Discussion

-The project aims to provide valuable insights into customer churn prediction in the utility sector.
-By accurately identifying customers who are likely to churn, utility companies can devise targeted retention strategies to mitigate churn and enhance customer satisfaction.
+The project aims to provide valuable insights into customer fraud prediction for STEG company.
+By accurately identifying customers who are likely to fraud, STEG company can devise targeted retention strategies to mitigate churn and enhance customer satisfaction.
 The model's accuracy is evaluated using the provided training data, and the final predictions are submitted for evaluation.

 This project can be expanded by exploring additional features, incorporating advanced machine learning algorithms, or applying different data preprocessing techniques.
 The insights gained from this project can assist utility companies in optimizing customer retention efforts and improving overall business performance.